daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-26-E5-POC-and-POR-Species-ID-PCR-and-RFLPs.md

 7.5 µL sample + 0.95 µL rCutSmart buffer + 0.95 µL Xhol = 9.4 µL total volume
 0.95/7.5 = 0.10

+We are using the reduce sample volume master mix since we previously had success running RFLP with half sample volumes due to high concentration of amplicons after the PCR.

 ## Porites